Welcome and meet the team!

 Preparing for Year 7

 We hope you are excited and looking forward to starting Year 7 with us at Kettlethorpe High School.
-Over the summer term, Mrs Shute will be delivering a Transition Activity booklet to you at your primary school, the information in this will help you settle in and get to know your form tutor and other pupils in your form.
-You will bring this with you on you first day at Kettlethorpe High School.
+Over the summer term, Mrs Shute will be visiting you at your primary school and delivering a transition booklet, the information in this will help you settle in and get to know your form tutor and other pupils in your form.

 How can parents and carers help?